What is the Pupil Premium?

 - Children from Armed Forces families: £300 per year

-In 2017-18 there are 234 pupils in school who fall into one of these categories.
-This represents just over 22% of the entire school population.
+In 2019-20 there are 282 pupils in school who fall into one of these categories.
+This represents just under 25% of the entire school population.

-In addition, we receive a further funding to support students who did not reach the required standard in Key Stage 2 Reading and Maths SATS tests when they were in Year 6.
+In addition, every spring we receive a further funding to support students who did not reach the required standard in Key Stage 2 Reading and Maths SATS tests when they were in Year 6.
 This is known as the Year 7 Catch-Up Grant.
-You can see our Catch-Up statement here.

 Free School Meals